Talking Book and Braille Service: Eligibility and Applications

 Application Forms and Instructions

-Applications are available at your neighborhood branch library, or call us to request one by mail, or download one of the applications below.
-The filled-out applications may be brought to the Heiskell library or emailed, faxed, or mailed back.
-We will process the application within 5 days of receipt, after which you will get a welcome call.
+Applications for the braille and talking books by mail program are available free at your neighborhood branch library, or download one of the applications below.
+The filled-out applications must be brought to the library or emailed, faxed, or mailed to Andrew Heiskell Braille and Talking Book Library, 40 West 20 Street, NY, NY, 10011-4211.

 Application for Free Library Service - SCHOOLS